 Bucket Shop

-A fraudulent brokerage that doesn't execute real trades, instead betting against its own clients.
+Industry slang for a dodgy broker that doesnt execute real trades, instead betting against its own clients.
+Low regulation, high risk.

 How It Works